bowenlu729/AutomaticCarShareSystem/README.md

 # PIOT-3
  Raspberry Pi application written in Python

+# Instruction
+change database setting in config.py to local mysql dataset run app.py in master file to run the website

 # Background
 This is the third assignment for Programming Internet of Things.